gonzaloburga-cs/Library-Management-System/Milestone1.md

 ### Decision-Making

-- If there are any disagreements, the scrummaster decides
+- If there are any disagreements, the scrum-master decides
 - Descions will be made in meetings or over the teams chat

 ### Conflict Resolution

-- If there are any disagreements Levi has final say
+- If there are any disagreements Nick has final say
-- If we can't come to a peaceful conclusion we will escalate to the proffesor
+- If we can't come to a peaceful conclusion we will escalate to the professor

 ### Code of Conduct

 - Be kind
-- Everyone does their assignments, if there are problems they are comunicate as soon as possible
+- Everyone does their assignments, if there are problems they are communicate as soon as possible

 ## Technology Stack and Development Environment
 - Python / Supabase / PyQt